davidbradway/learnr/README.md

 ## Command line

-To use command line R scripts use the command `Rscript a.R`
+To use command line R scripts use the command `Rscript a.R` or `/C/Program\ Files/R/R-3.6.2/bin/R.exe CMD BATCH --vanilla a.R`

 ## Docker

 I haven't dug into this yet, but there is also info for using Docker for R.

 Here's a blog post: https://colinfay.me/docker-r-reproducibility/

+### Tutorial